stephen1776/T_PS/README.md

-# T_PS
-Trigonometry: Problems and Solutions
+# Trigonometry: Problems and Solutions
+## Description ##
+Information such as corrections will appear here.